pabtomas/dotfiles/navy/SPEC.md

 - **type**: list
 - **required**: false
 - **default**: `[]`
 - **description**: A list of Requests and Commands.
-If a Request (or Command) in this list fails, Navy skips the rest of the list and run the `post` list.
+If a Request (or Command) in this list fails, Navy skips whatever comes after in this list and run the `post` list.
 - **exemple**:
 ```yaml
 ```